 About the Audit

 Radical prostatectomy is the removal of the whole prostate gland and seminal vesicles for cancer of the prostate.
 The operative technique used may be open, laparoscopic or robotic-assisted.
-In recent years, an increasing number of procedures are undertaken using the last of these techniques with almost 70% of radical prostatectomies reported here being robotically-assisted.
+In recent years, an increasing number of procedures are undertaken using the last of these techniques with 84% of radical prostatectomies reported here being robotically-assisted.

-Although the BAUS Section of Oncology has been running a radical prostatectomy audit since 2003, this is only the fourth year that individual outcomes data have been made publicly available.
+Although the BAUS Section of Oncology has been running a radical prostatectomy audit since 2003, this is only the fifth year that individual outcomes data have been made publicly available.

 BAUS are aware that there are considerable gaps in the data (e.g. in 10% of the cases entered, there is no record of complications).
 The complication rate in the BAUS audit is lower than the published literature would suggest; as a result, surgeons who have diligently recorded their complications may appear to have an above average complication rate.
 Where there appears to be a high complication or transfusion rate, BAUS has sought explanation from the surgeons involved; they have entered into dialogue with BAUS and we commend them, both for the accuracy with which they have recorded their data and for their engagement in this process.

 This is the first step in a lengthy project and we accept that it may have flaws.
 However, in the long term, this audit will deliver good quality data and will be a valuable tool in improving care.
 The Section of Oncology, in consultation with the wider membership, will continue to review the analysed data to identify any additional outcome indicators which may have potential uses in future years.

 Cumulative data from previous years are available on the Data & Audit pages of the Professionals section.